 -a --algorithm=name (default: blake2b) Choose the algorithm to use for finding duplicate files.
 The algorithm can be either paranoid (byte-by-byte file comparison) or use one of several file hash algorithms to identify duplicates.
-The following well-known algorithms are available:
+The following hash families are available (in approximate descending order of cryptographic strength):